 BLACK PEPPER TOFU

 A healthy version of black pepper tofu without losing any flavor!
-Makes an easy weeknight meal that’s ready in 30 minutes.
+Makes an easy weeknight meal served with rice that’s ready in 30 minutes.

 - Prep Time: 5 min